Home - Blog

 • LAM (Laser Activation Metallization)

-The rapid laser technology ionizes meta and ceramic using a high-energy laser beam.
+The rapid laser technology ionizes meta and ceramics using a high-energy laser beam.
 Afterward, it lets the two components grow together, enhancing their firmness during the metallization process.

 Application of Ceramic PCB